 The 2021 Canadian Grand Prix has been cancelled.
 Learn more here.
 This post will be updated with current prices when dates are announced for the 2022 Canadian Grand Prix and tickets go on sale.

 Canada offers competitive value for F1 fans, particularly those coming from the North East of the USA, who can travel cheaply and easily to the race in Montreal.
-The US dollar (and Euro) have also gained in value once again this year against the Canadian dollar, making the trip even better value.
+The Canadian dollar has also been reasonably weak against major international currencies in recent years (especially the USD), making the trip even better value for international fans.
 Tickets are reasonably priced in comparison to other current F1 events and Montreal is surprisingly good value for a large city, despite inflated accommodation prices on Grand Prix weekend.

-- 4-star hotel in central Montreal for four nights = $600 CAD (per person)
+- 4-star hotel in central Montreal for 3 nights (per person, twin/double share) = $600 CAD

 - Daily budget: $200 CAD x 3 = $600 CAD

 - Average costs below are per person based on a stay of 3 nights in central Montreal with race tickets, accommodation and spending money.
 The prices do not include flights (or other travel costs) required to reach Montreal.

 - About our categories: Budget fans buy the cheapest race tickets (General Admission) and camp by the track or stay in a hostel.
 Mid-Range fans buy a grandstand ticket and stay in a 3-star hotel, whilst High-End fans buy a trackside hospitality package and stay in a 4 or 5 star hotel.